Ashtanga Vinyasa & Power Flow variations

 Heartsong's Flow Yoga classes are flowing Vinyasa "breath connected to movement" classes inspired by Ashtanga, but with more eclectic sequencing.
 The poses are not complicated, but they require focus and attention and a willingness to breathe, move, and flow uninterruptedly in the heated room.
 All levels welcome.

-TGIFriday Flow is a creative one hour flow class done in a moderately heated room and welcoming all levels.
+TGIFriday Flow is a creative one hour flow class done without extra heat, welcoming all levels.

 Morning Yoga Flow is on Tuesday and Thursday mornings from 7 to 8 am, a special dynamic morning routine designed to jump start your day, wake up your body and get your energy flowing in a warm room, for all levels.